All Episodes

 This guy, he doesn't take any prisoners.

-And I figured this, I I understand that, because so many on our side who wants somebody to fight back.
+And I figured this, I understand that because somebody on our side always wants somebody to fight back.

 That's my lament, too.

-And I said, Well, are you troubled that Christie kind of threw his own nominee overboard the week before the election when Obama he had to do that, Rush?
+And I said, well, are you troubled that Christie kind of threw his own nominee overboard the week before the election when Obama?

 Come on.